kubernetes/enhancements/keps/sig-cli/3638-built-in-command-shadowing/README.md

 ### Goals

-* Enable external plugin usage for `kubectl create` command
+* Enable external plugin usage for `kubectl` built-in commands as subcommands, if subcommands does not exist.

 ### Non-Goals